National Volunteer Week

 Across the miles and the years, the contributions UD volunteers make with their time and expertise are invaluable to Blue Hens of all ages.
 Please join us in thanking them for their selfless service and the immeasurable impact they have on the University.

 There are many ways for you to get involved and make a significant difference in the lives of fellow alumni and students alike.
 Whether you feel compelled to give several hours a month or a couple of days a year, we need and appreciate your help!

 You can help plan regional events to connect fellow alumni with one another and the University.
-From sporting events to participating in community service projects to cultural and family-oriented outings, see what your local Club is planning.
+From sporting events and community service projects to cultural and family-oriented outings, see what your local club is planning and get involved!

 Volunteer with the UD Alumni Association

 The UD Alumni Association is governed by a volunteer Board of Directors.
 Volunteers are always needed to serve on the board, serve on committees as members-at-large, and participate in our programs and services.